 - The church’s consumable supplies including the telephone, copy machine, paper, pencils, markers, etc. are not for the use of the Co-op.

-- Food, drink, or snacks are allowed only in the theater building and kitchen.
+- Food, drink, or snacks are allowed only in the Annex building.

 - Only adults and high school students are to be in the kitchen, except during a cooking class.

-- Cooking class that involve sharp knives and/or require students to use the stove/oven are to be for students 6th grade or higher due to safety concerns.
+- Cooking class that involve sharp knives and/or require students to use the stove/oven are restricted to students age 12 and older due to safety concerns and insurance requirements.

 - Children must be in a classroom or with a parent at all times (unless going to the restroom or traveling between classes).

 - Children not in class are the responsibility of their parents (or another adult appointed by the parent).

 - Children under 8 years of age are to be accompanied to the restroom from the classroom by an assistant or parent. (top)